Jagger Book: Affairs with Madonna, Princess Margaret, Eric Clapton

-″It was a very narcissistic scene, very ambivalent sexually,″ he quotes John Dunbar, the ex-husband of Marianne Faithfull, one of Jagger’s first loves. ″Bisexuality and androgyny are not only accepted, but they are encouraged.″
+″It was a very narcissistic scene, very ambivalent sexually,″ says John Dunbar, the former husband of Marianne Faithfull, one of Jagger’s first loves. ″Bisexuality and androgyny are not only accepted, but they are encouraged.″

-Andersen wrote that Jagger enjoyed cross-dressing with Faithfull and had affairs with Bowie and Nureyev, the Russian-born ballet star who died of AIDS on Jan.
-6 at age 54.
+Andersen also reports that Jagger enjoyed cross-dressing with Faithfull and had an affair with Nureyev, who died of AIDS in January.

-The writer quotes Geraldo Rivera as saying that Jagger and Nureyev tried to seduce the talk-show host at a party in 1972.
-Rivera says he turned them down.
+And the book quotes Geraldo Rivera as saying that Jagger and Nureyev tried to seduce him at a party in 1972.
+Rivera says he turned the pair down.

-Andersen alleged that Britain’s Princess Margaret, the sister of Queen Elizabeth II, apparently was another one of Jagger’s conquests in the late 1960s.
-She was still married to Lord Snowdon at the time.
+In the book, Andersen writes that Princess Margaret was one of Jagger’s conquests in the late 1960s.
+She was married to Lord Snowdon at the time.